Blackprint/Blackprint/README.md

 </p>

 ## Using on your project
-This library is depend on ScarletsFrame to control every elements, template, namespace, and event listener.
-Please follow [this link](https://github.com/ScarletsFiction/ScarletsFrame/wiki/Installation) to get the minified js link.

 To use it on NodeJS, Deno, or other JavaScript runtime, you can export it to JSON and use [interpreter-js](https://github.com/Blackprint/interpreter-js#example).
 But it doesn't mean exporting is just like a magic, you also need to write `registerNode` and `registerInterface` on the target interpreter.
 But if this project is still alive, Blackprint may have a package manager where developer can port their nodes to another available interpreter.

 Below are the list of programming language where Blackprint that's being planned.